C-Smith-UALR/ShaferDjangoApp/README.md

 ### Notes
 - in html it is acceptable to use 2 or 4 spaces for indentation just be consistent
 - some other helpful stuff here that I forgot about

+### Git
+git add -u
+//stages modifications and deletions, without new files

+git add .
+//stages new files and modifications, without deletions

+git add -A
+stages all changes (equivalent to both of the above one-liners)

+git reset -- filename
+//will unstage file filename